dispositiontools/craft-teams/README.md

-# craft-teams
+# Teams for CraftCMS
 Create teams within CraftCMS

+This plugin adds a field type to be able invite people to be related to an element.